 Plug and abandonment

 The OGV Project is a continuation of Beach ’s previous Phase 4 and 5 projects and may contain up to 11 wells to be drilled over approximately two years.
-Beach’s program of work has been optimised to allow for the permanent plug and abandonment (P&A) of five suspended wells.
+Beach’s program of work has been optimised to allow for the permanent P&A of five suspended wells.
 These wells are isolated from hydrocarbon zones and are managed in accordance with a Wells Operation Management Plan to ensure well integrity.

 Suspended exploration wells are P&A when they are not suitable as future production wells due to limited gas prospectivity.
 Cement plugs will be installed within the well to permanently seal the well and isolate it from formations.
 A cement plug will be installed at or close to the seabed and all casings will be cut at least 2 metres below the mudline to ensure that the seabed is returned to the same condition prior to drilling (P&A).
 Debris in vicinity will also be surveyed and retrieved where feasible to do so.